 Weather Averages and Climate in Scotland

 Scotland's climate is generally cool and very wet.
+The average annual high temperature is around 11 degrees Celsius (51° Fahrenheit).
 The climate is oceanic; however the day to day weather can vary enormously and is very unpredictably.
 The east coast has a marginally more continental climate than the west, which has drier weather, sunnier summers and colder winters.
 The wettest parts of Scotland experience an average of 250 days of rain per year, whereas the driest parts only experience an average of about 150 days of rain per year.
 The average number of days with snow falling in Scotland ranges from 15 to 20 days, whereas on the peaks and mountains the average number of days with snow falling is about 100 days.
 Scotland is generally cloudier than England.
 The coldest parts of Scotland are the higher areas, with an average of only 1100 hours of sun per year.

 Interested in the more detailed Weather and Climate of Scotland?

 Please select a city in or above the map you wish to travel to or the one closest to your destination.
 Each selected city will show you the following graphs:

 1. Average minimum and maximum temperature over the year

 2. Average monthly precipitation over the year (rainfall, snow)

 3. Average monthly hours of sunshine over the year